bookingactivities/booking-activities/readme.txt

 = My events appear to be booked, but no bookings appear in the list = Temporary bookings (such as In cart events) take active slots but may not appear in the booking list.
-Go to the "Bookings" page, under the "States" filter select "Delivered", "Booked", "Pending" and "In cart" (use CTRL+Click to select multiple row).
+Go to the "Bookings" page, under the "States" filter select "Delivered", "Booked", "Pending" and "In cart".
 Then, just click on "Apply Filters".
 Now you can see all kind of active bookings.

 = Cancelled bookings disapeared from the list, I need to see them! = Go to the "Bookings" page.
-Under the "States" filter, select all the available status (click on a status and press CTRL+A to select all rows).
+Under the "States" filter, select all the available status.
 Click on "Apply Filters" and then you will be able to see inactive bookings (cancelled, expired, removed, refunded, refund requested).